NeshHari/XMonad/README.md

 -- manual format in normal mode (assuming vim.g.mapleader is set) vim.keymap.set("n", "<leader>fo", vim.lsp.buf.format)
 ```
+You may also include other formatters (e.g., fourmolu, brittany) by first installing them with Mason, and integrating them with null-ls as shown [here](./nvim/.config/nvim/after/plugin/nullls.lua).

 Moving on, a minimal hie.yaml must be defined for HLS to function.
 ```yaml